 While every insurance company calculates rates differently, you can expect a noticeable jump in your premium after a failure to yield ticket.
 On average, drivers may see a 15% to 20% increase for this type of violation.
 The final amount will depend on several factors, including your overall driving history, your age, where you live, and your specific insurance provider’s policies.
 If you already have other violations on your record, the increase will likely be steeper.
 It’s a significant financial burden that underscores the importance of maintaining a clean driving record and understanding your legal options if you receive a ticket.

-Finding New Insurance After a Violation
+How to Find New Insurance After a Ticket

 If your current insurance provider raises your rates significantly, it might be a good idea to shop around for a new policy.
 Different companies assess risk differently, and you may find another insurer that doesn’t penalize you as harshly for a failure to yield violation.
 However, be aware that you must disclose the ticket when applying for new coverage.
 In some cases, especially for drivers with multiple violations, an insurer might even choose to drop your policy at renewal time.
 The best way to avoid this situation is to drive defensively and be attentive to right-of-way rules.
 If you’re facing a ticket, it’s wise to contact an attorney to discuss your options for keeping it off your record.